Marcus Donaldson

 The College of Lib Arts & Sci

 Marcus Donaldson is a Sociology Ph.D.
-Candidate in the School of Social and Family Dynamics at Arizona State University and a doctoral research associate at the BRIDGS Initiative.
+Candidate in the School of Social and Family Dynamics at Arizona State University.

-Marcus’s methodological expertise includes qualitative research design, in-depth interviewing, and internet-mediated research, with a broader focus on the sociological analysis of race and racism in the United States.
+Marcus’s methodological expertise includes qualitative research design, in-depth interviewing, and focus groups, with a broader focus on the sociological analysis of race and racism in the United States.

-Marcus is a member of the American Sociological Association and the American Association for the Advancement of Science.
-His work has been published in AZ Central and International Migration Review.
+He is a member of the American Sociological Association and the American Association for the Advancement of Science.
+His work has been published in International Migration Review, AZ Central, and other media outlets.

 Ph.D., Sociology, Arizona State University, expected end 2027.